 - 4.6.1 The examiner will determine the grade immediately after an oral examination has been conducted.
-The student will be informed of this through the University study progress system. - 4.6.2 The examiner marks any written examination or constituent examination within 15 working days of the day on which the examination or constituent examination was taken, and informs the Graduate School Office of the result who enters this into the University study progress system.
-The student will be informed of this through the University study progress system. - 4.6.3 If the examiner is unable to comply with the period of 15 working days specified in article 4.6.2, the student is notified accordingly through Blackboard and/or in a personal mail to the student's u-mail address before this term expires.
-This notification includes the latest date by which the student will be informed of the result.

-The examiner marks any written examination or constituent examination at least 5 workdays prior to the resit of that examination.
-If necessary the date for the resit will be rescheduled in order to give the student sufficient preparation time.

-- 4.6.4 The examination result is expressed as a whole or half number between 1.0 and 10.0, including both limits.
-The result is not to be expressed as a number between 5.0 and 6.0. - 4.6.5 The result of the examination is considered to be a pass if the result is 6.0 or higher. - 4.6.6 When students have to complete a practical in order to be permitted to sit an examination, this is laid down in appendix 2. - 4.6.7 Together with the written or electronic notification of examination results, students are also informed of their right to inspect their graded examination papers, as referred to in Article 4.8, as well as of the appeals procedure. - 4.6.8 The Board of Examiners may draw up regulations that specify the conditions under which it may exercise its authority as specified in Article 7.12b, third paragraph, of the Act to determine whether every examination needs to be passed and/or under which conditions the results of constituent examinations can compensate for one another.
+The student receives a message about the grade via the University study progress system. - 4.6.2 The examiner determines the grade of any written examination or other form of examination or constituent examination within 15 working days of the day on which the examination or constituent examination was held.
+The result is notified to the student.
+The final grade is recorded in the University study progress system, and the student receives a message about it via that system. - 4.6.3 The examiner marks any practical within 15 working days of the day on which participation in the last practical component took place, or on which a practical report was handed in to the examiner. - 4.6.4 The examiner marks any written examination or constituent examination at least 5 working days prior to the resit of that examination. if this deadline is not met, the date of the resit shall be rescheduled in order to give the student sufficient preparation time. - 4.6.5 If the examiner is unable to comply with the period of 15 respectively 5 working days specified in article 4.6.2, 4.6.3 and 4.6.4, the student is notified accordingly in a message sent to the student's by u-mail address before this term expires.
+This notification includes the latest date by which the student will be informed of the result. - 4.6.6 The examination result is expressed as a whole or half number between 1.0 and 10.0, including both limits.
+The result is not to be expressed as a number between 5.0 and 6.0. - 4.6.7 The result of the examination is considered to be a pass if the result is 6.0 or higher. - 4.6.8 Together with the written or electronic notification of examination results, students are also informed of their right to inspect their graded examination papers, as referred to in Article 4.8, as well as of the appeals procedure. - 4.6.9 The Board of Examiners may draw up regulations that specify the conditions under which it may exercise its authority as specified in Article 7.12b, third paragraph, of the Act to determine whether every examination needs to be passed and/or under which conditions the results of constituent examinations can compensate for one another.
 These regulations are included in the Rules and Regulations of the Board of Examiners.

-Article 4.7 Validity of examinations
+Article 4.7 Period of validity of examinations

-- 4.7.1 .
-The Faculty Board may limit the validity of an examination pass, subject to the authority of the Board of Examiners to extend the period of validity in individual cases.
+- 4.7.1 The Faculty Board may limit the validity of an examination pass, subject to the authority of the Board of Examiners to extend the period of validity in individual cases.
 The period of validity of an examination pass may only be limited if the examined knowledge, understanding or skills are demonstrably outdated. - 4.7.2 The Board of Examiners may, in accordance with the criteria specified in the Rules and Regulations and at the request of the student, extend the validity for a period to be specified by the Board itself.
-In the event of special circumstances in the sense of article 7.51, second clause, of the law, the Board of Examiners will act in accordance with the pertinent provisions in article 7.10, fourth clause of the law. - 4.7.3 The validity period referred to in 4.7.1 starts on 1 September of the academic year following that in which the mark was obtained or the exemption granted.
+In the event of special circumstances in the sense of article 7.51, second clause, of the law, the Board of Examiners will act in accordance with the pertinent provisions in article 7.10, fourth clause of the law.

+4.7.3 The validity period referred to in Error!
+Reference source not found. starts on 1 September of the academic year following that in which the mark was obtained or the exemption granted.